doylem/sudoku/design.md

 - Check if numbers in section contain unique numbers [1 ..
 9]
 - Check if numbers in row contains unique numbers [1 ..
 9]
 - Check if numbers in column contains unique numbers [1 ..
 9]
+- Use a Set (unique properties) to check validity

 ## Grid
 - CSS Grid